adsabs/ADSfulltext/README.md

 - any dataset(s)
 - any facilities

-We do not include the list of references, because those are processed separately by the reference resolver to generate citations.
+We do not include the list of references because those are processed separately by the reference resolver to generate citations.

 ##### Where does this data go?
 All of these fields are sent to ADSMasterPipeline, and all fields except the dataset are sent to Solr.
 Each bibcode has a fulltext.txt and meta.json file in the live folder in a directory constructed from the actual bibcode.